Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-Foreshadowing our findings, standard RL algorithms struggle to learn to conserve their alert budgets for later in the summer, resulting in poor performance in the BROACH environment (Table \ref{tab:main_results}).
+Foreshadowing our findings, standard RL algorithms struggle to learn to conserve their alert budgets for later in the summer, resulting in poor performance .
 A major modification we implement to encourage more effective behavior is restricting the issuance of heat alerts to days above a QHI threshold, optimized separately for each county.
-To optimize the QHI threshold, we test the sequence of values between 0.5 and 0.9 (an interval selected to ensure overlap with the NWS policy), by every 0.05, and select the value that yields the best return on our validation set, which is specified in the following section.
+To optimize the QHI threshold, we test the sequence of values between 0.5 and 0.9 (ensuring overlap with the NWS policy), by every 0.05, and select the value that yields the best return on our validation set (specified in the following section).
 Names of models including this adaptation have the suffix ``.QHI".